flame-engine/flame/README.md

 ## Contributing

 __Warning__: We are working on bringing Flame to its first stable version, updates on `0.x` versions are frozen, except for crucial bug fixes.
-If you want to contribute on that version, please be mindful of that, and use the `master-v0.x` branch.
+If you want to contribute to that version, please be mindful of that, and use the `master-v0.x` branch.
 For contributions for v1, your PR must point to the `master` branch.
 If in doubt, make sure to talk about your contribution to the team, either via an issue or [Discord](https://discord.gg/pxrBmy4).

 Any help is appreciated!
 Comments, suggestions, issues, PRs.